 - July 1-6, 2004: Small eruptions, but internal explosions, which sounded terrifying to people in the surrounding areas.

 - October 15-21 1974: Heavy agricultural losses incurred after a strong eruption.
 The lava wiped out all the vegetation in the vicinity of the active volcanic cone.

 - 1932: The volcano had a strong eruption that engulfed the city of Antigua in ash.

 If you want to follow Eugenio Dussaussay and Alfred Maudsley’s footsteps you can actually tour Volcan de Fuego yourself!
 The volcano has its own website, where you can get more information.

 Of course, you won’t be admiring this majestic sight from the comfort and safety of your airline seat, but if you feel more inclined to experience potential danger adventure I would definitely recommend a tour there!

-Have you captured any great aerial photography you would like to share with Captain jetson Aviation & Travel News?
+Have you captured any great aerial photography you would like to share with Captain Jetson?
 Please send your picture here!